Get Started with the B2C Commerce API

 • HTTP response header name casing changes.

 B2C Commerce uses a rolling release strategy when deploying new features.
-Make sure your production instance group is running the required B2C Commerce version before attempting to use a new feature in production, and check the B2C Commerce Deployment Schedule to determine when to expect deployment to all your instances.
+Make sure that your production instance group is running the required B2C Commerce version before you attempt to use a new feature in production, and check the B2C Commerce Deployment Schedule to determine when to expect deployment to all your instances. :::

-You can subscribe to updates regarding the availability of B2C Commerce API on Salesforce Status.
+You can subscribe to updates regarding the availability of SCAPI on Salesforce Status.

 During B2C Commerce system updates maintenance responses are returned by the API.